DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts: Method

 \subsection{Training Recipe}

 First, we obtain a pretrained model through multi-attribute self-supervised learning and use student model's weights to initialize the parameters of the DoReMi network.
-Subsequently, we implement multi-dataset joint training for segmentation as in PPT \cite{ppt}, which unifies cross-dataset category representation through a CLIP-head optimized via InfoNCE loss \cite{infonce}.
-The overall training loss is as follows:
+Subsequently, we adopt multi-dataset joint training as in PPT~\cite{ppt}, unifying category representations through a CLIP-head and InfoNCE loss~\cite{infonce}.
+The training loss is:

 After completing the joint training, the resulting model can be directly deployed for the primary tasks within the joint training framework and further fine-tuned to address diverse downstream tasks on novel datasets.